rbowsley/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

 - **Template to Use on Diary Items**

 This can change what basic information you see on your homepage diary.
 By default you will see the beginning and end time of each record in the diary, and information taken directly from the ‘summary’ box in the work record.
-You can change this by adding in more information by choosing from the template strings under the box, for example {location}.
+You can add in more information by choosing from the template strings under the box, for example {location}.

 Each separate string is shown in {}.
 If you are adding these to the diary template, you will need to separate each with a colon or dash.
 So if, as in the example above, you were adding in ‘location’, the text in your ‘Template to use on diary items’ box would look like this:
 {start_time} - {end_time}:  {SUMMARY}: {location}